SamuraiDestroy/linuxMac/README.md

 - Comments (The people must learn.)
 - Auto install useful packages?
 - More output stuff so people know what's going on
+- Github wiki????
+I think it would be good for helping people with what to do after installing Linux